 Don’t be fooled

-Thieves have turned old tricks into new email scams, called phishing.
+Thieves have turned old tricks into new email phishing scams.
 The message in your inbox looks like it’s from a friend or an organization you’re familiar with:

 “Dear valued customer.
 We were unable to process your last payment with the information we have on file.
 Please use this link to log in to update your credit card and billing information to ensure your service is not interrupted.”